-Canary release vs smoke testing: Choosing a deployment strategy
+Canary release vs smoke testing: Pre-release vs in-production checks

 Canary release